The Rise of the Pea: How an Unassuming Legume Emerged as a Frontrunner in the Race to Replace Meat and Dairy

 As a crop, the pea has risen and fallen in favor, but today everyone seems to agree that it checks the box against the biggest problems plaguing the Earth: climate, food and health.

 From a sustainability standpoint, peas, in the legume family, do everything wheat, corn and soy don’t.
 They require less water, are drought tolerant, reduce the need for nitrogen fertilizers because they take nitrogen gas from the air and store it in their roots, and make an ideal candidate for crop rotation.
 Worried about GMO peas?
-They don’t outside the lab.
+They don’t exist outside the lab.
 Want to avoid allergens?
 You’re probably good there too; allergies are rare, another reason peas are leaving soy in their dust.

 Mintel, the market research firm, reported that 757 new pea-related foods hit the shelves last year.
 That’s in addition to what’s already out there, including the most famous pea food, the Beyond burger.
 With one of the strongest first days of trading for an IPO in the last two decades, Beyond Meat is a prime example of our food system’s new priority: plant protein.
 Much of the 20 grams of protein in each burger comes from peas, but some comes from rice and mung bean.
 “One goal of this innovation is to diversify protein sources,” says Ethan Brown, the founder of Beyond Meat.
 “We believe it isn’t a desirable consumer proposition to have pea protein as the sole protein across our product platforms.”
 He’s right.
 Who wants to eat the same thing everyday?